rajos29/NIH-ChestX-ray14-Thoracic-Radiograph-Analysis-with-Dashboard-Visualizer/README.md

 ![GradCAM example](results/example_gradcam.png)

-*Figure is of Grad-CAM heatmap highlighting regions contributing to a prediction, Emphysema on on Patient 13 with DenseNet121.*
+*Figure is of Grad-CAM heatmap highlighting regions contributing to a prediction, Emphysema on Patient 13 with DenseNet121.*

 ---
 ## Dashboard Functionality